rkwitt/teaching/WS2526/CV/PS/README.md

 ## News / Important dates

 - **Begin of PS**: Oct.
-1st, 2025 (Vorbesprechung/Administrative stuff)
+8, 2025 (Vorbesprechung/Administrative stuff)
-- **Location**: Rechnerraum, Jakob-Haringer Str.
-2
+- **Location**: Seminarraum 1 (CPM Building, 1st floor)
+- **Time**: 10am

 ## Grading

 Grading is based on solving programming assignments loosely related to computer vision topics.
 Solutions are handed in online as Python files and will be **automatically** graded.
 You will also have the possibility to assess your solutions on your own to check if they are correct.
 Assignments are published in the form of **exercise sheets**.
 For each exercise sheet, there exists a separate GitHub repository that explains what needs to be done (in particular, a `README.md` file in each repository).

 ### Automatic grading